Caparisun/Linear_Regression_Project/SQL_Files/README.md

 group by house_condition
 order by house_condition ASC;
 ```
 The results of the two queries suggest that the better a house's condition, the higher its grade.
-However, in the first one there are outliers.
+However, in the first one, there are outliers.

 ### 11.)
 One of the customers is only interested in the following houses: